dotmitsu/ansible-strongswan-vpn-easy-install/README.md

 <br>
 <b>Recommendations</b><br>
 <p>
-1) If you need to recreate all certs, delete /etc/ipsec.d/private/ca-key.pem on remote host and ansible role automaticaly will regenerate all necessary keys at the next start of role.
+1) If you need to recreate all certs, run ansible-playbook with variable generate_certs=true

+<code>ansible-playbook -i ./inventories/hosts ./strongswan.yml -e "generate_certs=true"</code>

 OR

-run ansible-playbook with variable generate_certs=true

-<code>ansible-playbook -i ./inventories/hosts ./strongswan.yml -e "generate_certs=true"</code>
+Delete /etc/ipsec.d/private/ca-key.pem on remote host and ansible role automaticaly will regenerate all necessary keys at the next start of role.
 </p>
 <p>
 2) UFW doesn't delete added rules.
 For example: If you used ssh port 22, and after that you changed it